rauc/rauc/docs/advanced.rst

 be a multiple of the *grain* value (as used by ``sfdisk``), which is 1MB by default.
-Accordingly, the region size must be aligned to twice the *grain* value (to ensure that the start of the upper half is aligned).
+Accordingly, the region size must be aligned to twice the *grain* value (to ensure that the start of the second half is aligned as well).

 Note that RAUC expects that the partition table always points exactly to one of the halves.